HOTELS & STAY

 This is typically the Day-6 trek of the Sandakphu/Phalut trek circuit.
 From Rammam, start early next morning towards Rimbik (6,500 ft) which is 19kms away.
 On the way you will get a small village called Srikhola about 12kms from Rammam.
 The first 9kms is a level route going through forests and then it descends to Srikhola.
 From here, Rimbik is about 2-hrs walk.
 There is a trekkers hut at Srikhola and most trekkers stay here for the night so that next morning one can quickly trek down to Rimbik and catch the bus or jeep for Manebhanjan.

-Check out Srikhola & the return route to know about the village Srikhola, the onward route to Rimbik and all other details to get back to Darjeeling or Njp/Siliguri.
+Check out Srikhola & Onward Trek to know about the village Srikhola, the onward route to Rimbik and all other details to get back to Darjeeling or NJP/Siliguri.

 Return Route-2 from Phalut via Sabarkum, Rammam

 From Phalut, there is a second return route (although not very popular).
 This is typically the Day-5 trek of the Sandakphu/Phalut trek circuit.

 From Phalut go back to Sabarkum which is 7kms on the way back to Sandakphu.
 From here take a left turn to the trail (next to Sabarkum check post) that goes all the way to Rammam through dense forests.
 This route passes through dense forest of chestnuts, oaks, magnolias, rhododendrons, silver fir and hemlock.
 The total distance from Phalut to Rammam is about 16kms.
 Although this trail is shorter, the downhill muddy slopes can be dangerous and therefore should be trekked very carefully.